Updated: Sep 14

 He was the anchor of my dog team.
 To lose my big wheel dog, Alaska, would be a massive blow to all my dogs and myself.

-As I shined my headlamp on Alaska, his pure white coat of hair was now covered with his blood.
-He looked at me with his piercing blue eyes as if to say, "I defended the team."
+As I shined my headlamp on Alaska, his pure white coat was covered with his blood.
+He looked at me with his piercing blue eyes to say, "I defended the team."
 He did.
-I picked him up and took him to warm shelter and began to tend to his wounds.
+I picked him up and carried him to warm shelter and began to tend to his wounds.
 His hind legs were in the worst shape.
-Punctured by the teeth of village dogs, his muscles were sore.
+Punctured by village dogs' teeth, his legs oozed fluids, and his muscles twitched when I dabbed at the wounds.
 I decided to wait for several hours to see if he could heal up enough to get back in harness and go on down the trail with the team.
 But with time, he only got more stiff.
 Alaska was done with his Iditarod.

-I loaded the final things into the sled and prepared the rest of the team to head for the next checkpoint Unalakleet.
+I loaded the final things into the sled and prepared the rest of the team to head for the next checkpoint of Unalakleet.
 We staked Alaska in an area with the other dogs that had been dropped in Kaltag.
 As I pulled the snow hook, my team jumped to their feet, and we bolted from Kaltag at a brisk pace after a long break.
 Within a hundred yards, we passed the dog area where Alaska was staked out.
-He looked at us with questions in his eyes…" why are you leaving me, friends?"
+He looked at us with one question in his eyes…" why are you leaving me, friends?"
 He couldn't even get to a full standing position because of his injuries.
-I wish I could have made him understand that I couldn't take him along because he can’t even walk.
+I wish I could have made him understand why I couldn't take him along.

-Traveling the next 100 miles without Alaska was only complicated and made more difficult by fresh snow and a trail that was blown over.
+Traveling the next 100 miles without Alaska was only complicated and made more difficult by fresh snow and a windblown trail.
 I spent several miles walking in front of my team in snowshoes to break open drifted areas that made the trail disappear.
 We missed the strength of our friend Alaska, and we all felt his absence.
 It took me about 24 hours to cover that hundred miles.
-I never saw another team for the rest of the run to Nome, so this stretch helps make us all a little tougher.
+I never saw another team for the rest of the run to Nome, so this stretch helped make us all a little tougher.
 We would need that to finish the race along a stormy coast.

-As I came to checker station, I couldn't believe my eyes.
+As I came to the checker station, I couldn't believe my eyes.
 There was Alaska!
-As I hugged him and I told the checker “, they must have flown him into town in a smaller plane yesterday, while I was on the trail."
-The checker Ham radioed to Kaltag only to find out that no planes had left town but that "a big white dog had broken free" a day ago.
+As I hugged him, I told the checker, "they must have flown him into town in a smaller plane yesterday, while I was on the trail."
+The checker radioed to Kaltag only to find out that no planes had left town but that "a big white dog had broken free" a day ago.

 Alaska had done the unthinkable.
-His passion to be with me and in his team caused him to muster the strength to not only break free in Kaltag but to walk off the injuries as he followed us 100 miles to Unalakleet.
+His passion for being with me and his team caused him to muster the strength to break free in Kaltag and walk off the injuries as he followed us 100 miles to Unalakleet.
 He looked great, and his excitement to have found us was overwhelming.
 Race rules didn't allow me to put Alaska back in the team, but the memory of his persistence remains with me to this day as a treasured memory.

 ***If you're looking for a church home that aims to help you discover your purpose, encourage you along the journey and challenge you to never settle for too little, come visit 180 Chicago.